bobemoe/JHodgesKumaBundle/README.md

 * 2 column with left or right sidebar
 * 3 column, sidebars or equal widths

-All with optional top slider and footer.
+All with header and footer.

 ## NavigationPagePart